luanxxys/env/tensorflow.md

 ### Installing TensorFlow on Ubuntu with Anaconda
 > TensorFlow with GPU support

+simply use the command in your active env

+    $ pip install tensorflow-gpu

 - Activate the conda environment that you want to intall tensorflow

         $ source activate <coda_env_name>